feklee/san/construction/node/README.md

  3. BNC connectors:

+     1. Bend solder tags by 90°.

+     2. Test if bent BNC connectors fit in hemisphere.

+     3. Tin solder tags.

-     1. Bend BNC connector solder tags by 90°, then solder one y black and one short black one onto each.
+     4. Solder one black y-cable and one short black cable onto each solder tag.
+        Consistently always put the short cable on the same side.

+     5. Tin the inside of the contact pins.

-     2. Solder wires to center pins: white, purple
+     6. Solder cables to the contact pins: white, purple

  4. LEDs:

      1. Test them. (provide sketch)

      2. Shorten pins of LEDs to 5 mm.

+     3. Bend pins to spread them.

+     4. Tin pins.

+     5. Solder to first LED, from left to right:

+          - (round side)

+          - DIN: yellow cable, tinned on one end

+          - VDD: black cable, short, attached to a BNC connector

+          - VSS: red y-cable, one of the two tinned ends

+          - DOUT: yellow cable

+          - (flat side)

+     6. Solder to second LED:

+          - DIN: yellow cable, connected to DOUT on first LED

+          - VDD: black cable, short, attached to the BNC connector which is connected to that from the previous step

+          - VSS: red y-cable, connected to first LED

+          - DOUT: yellow cable

+      7. Solder to third LED:

+          - DIN: yellow cable, connected to second LED

+          - VDD: black cable, short, attached to BNC connector

+          - VSS: red y-cable

+          - DOUT: yellow cable

-     3. Solder stuff to LEDs.
+      8. Solder to fourth LED:

+          - DIN: yellow cable, connected to third LED

+          - VDD: black cable, short, attached to BNC connector

+          - VSS: red y-cable

  5. Battery holders:

-     1. Cut off one of each + connector pins completely.
+     1. Cut off one of each ⊕ connector pins completely.

-     2. Shorten pins to half their length.
+     2. Tin pins.

-     3. Solder cables to battery holders.
+     3. Solder to first battery holder:

+          - ⊖: black cable

+          - ⊕: gray cable

+     4. Solder to second battery holder:

+          - ⊖: gray cable, connected to first battery holder

+          - ⊕: orange cable

-     4. Bend pins to flatten holders.
+     4. Bend pins flat.

- 6. Assemble.

- 7. Pro Mini board:
+ 6. Pro Mini board:

-     1. Desolder LED from Arduino Pro Mini (works good with soldering iron, as shown in the video “Desoldering led and voltage regulator on Arduino Pro Mini”: <https://www.youtube.com/watch?v=7qujkC72dYs>)
+     1. Desolder LED from Arduino Pro Mini (works good with a soldering iron and a little tin on its tip, as shown in the video “Desoldering led and voltage regulator on Arduino Pro
+        Mini”: <https://www.youtube.com/watch?v=7qujkC72dYs>)

-     2. Bend the six piece connector so that the distance to the FTDI is minimized.
+     2. Bend the six pin connector so that board with the connector fits into a hemisphere.
+Suggestion: Test by bending one pin first.

-     3. Solder six piece connector.
+     3. Solder six piece connector to board.

+     4. Thread white and purple cables through holes and metal rings:

+          - First white cable: same side and hemisphere as the orange cable

+          - First purple cable: same hemisphere as first purple cable

+          - Second white cable: other hemisphere, next to the gray cable

+          - Second white cable: remaining position

+            (TODO: specify above how to glue in battery holders)

+     5. Solder cables going into the bottom side of the board, after stripping
+        ends:

+          - GND between RST and RAW: two black cables, connected to battery holder and to LEDs three and four (see above)

+          - Pin 10: white cable, going through hole in hemisphere, plus metal rings.

+            […]

-     4. Solder everything to the board, stripping cables where needed.
+     6. Solder cables going into the upper side of the board, after stripping
+        ends:

+          - GND between RST and 2: remaining black cable

+          - A0: yellow cable

+          - VCC: both red cables

+ 7. Assemble.

  8. Test, in particular the LEDs.